Shaunak-Mukherjee/ControlNet-ECE570-project/README.md

 ___

-This repository implements ControlNet in PyTorch for diffusion models.
+This repository implements ControlNet in PyTorch for diffusion models using Google Colab.
-As of now, the repo provides code to do the following:
 * Training and Inference of Unconditional DDPM on MNIST dataset
 * Training and Inference of ControlNet with DDPM on MNIST using canny edges
-* Training and Inference of Unconditional Latent Diffusion Model on CelebHQ dataset(resized to 128x128 with latent images being 32x32)
-* Training and Inference of ControlNet with Unconditional Latent Diffusion Model on CelebHQ using canny edges

-For autoencoder of Latent Diffusion Model, I provide training and inference code for vae.

 ## Setup
 * Create a new conda environment with python 3.10 then run below commands